autocrypt/autocrypt/doc/examples.rst

 Bob's key and the fact that Bob sent an encrypted mail.
 Subsequently both Alice and Bob will have their MUAs encrypt mails to each other.

-If ``prefer-encrypted`` is sent as 'yes' the MUA MUST default to encrypting the next e-mail.
-If it is set as 'no' the MUA MUST default to plaintext.
+If ``prefer-encrypted`` is sent as ``yes`` the MUA MUST default to encrypting the next e-mail.
+If it is set as ``no`` the MUA MUST default to plaintext.
 If ``prefer-encrypted`` is not sent the MUA should stick to what it was doing before.
 If the attribute has never been sent it's up to the MUA to decide.
 The safe way to go about it is to default to plaintext to make sure the recipient can read the e-mail.

 We encourage MUA developers to propose heuristics for handling the undirected case.
 We will document the best approaches to develop a shared understanding.

 Group mail communication (1:N)